Rock Hill Catastrophic Injury Lawyer

 The statute of limitations sets the filing deadline for injury claims.
 In accordance with South Carolina Code § 15-3-530, injured parties generally have three years from the date of the accident to file a catastrophic injury lawsuit.

-Although three years may seem like a long time, it is in an injured party’s best interest to allow a catastrophic injury lawyer in Rock Hill to get started as soon as possible.
+Although three years may seem like a long time, it is in an injured party’s best interest to allow a catastrophic injury attorney in the area to get started as soon as possible.
 It can take time to gather evidence, locate witnesses, and obtain documents.
 Failure to meet the filing deadline could result in a dismissal of the claim and loss of the right to recover damages.

 Economic and Non-Economic Damages